About NDIS self-management for your child’s funds

 Record-keeping for self-managed NDIS funds

 Once you’ve chosen and bought NDIS supports for your child, you need to keep records about these supports.
-This includes records of:

-- NDIS service provider names and ABNs
+- the NDIS provider name and ABN

-- support prices
+- support price

 - amount of support in hours

-- dates your child used supports
+- dates your child used the support.

 You must keep invoices and receipts for 5 years and employment records for 7 years.